Call Us 24/7!

 The Future of DACA

 Despite this uncertainty, thousands of individuals have received DACA since Trump became president and it continues to be a valid program.
-Therefore, anyone who came to the U.S. before their sixteenth birthday and under the age of 31 on June 15, 2012, should consult with an experienced immigration attorney to see if they are eligible for DACA.
-In addition, anyone who currently has DACA and is still eligible for DACA should continue to renew that status, ideally in the 120-150 day window before their DACA status expires.
+Therefore, anyone who came to the U.S. before their sixteenth birthday and under the age of 31 on June 15, 2012, should consult with an experienced immigration attorney to help them renew their DACA.
+Ideally, if you have DACA and you’re still eligible, you should continue to renew your status within the 120-150 day window before your DACA status expires.
 Do not wait!
 At least one DACA recipient has recently been targeted for removal from the U.S. after she failed to renew her DACA status on time.
 As her situation shows, individuals who fail to maintain the requirements for DACA or who do not renew their DACA on time put themselves at risk to be removed from this country.

 Finally, although DACA provides many positive benefits, it is not a legal status.
 It can be terminated at any time and it does not provide a pathway to U.S. citizenship.
-DACA recipients and those who are eligible for DACA should consult an experienced immigration attorney to see if they qualify for another type of immigration benefit.
+DACA recipients should consult an experienced immigration attorney to see if they qualify for another type of immigration benefit.
 Many of these alternative options do lead to U.S. citizenship and they were created by Congress, so unlike DACA, they cannot be easily changed or terminated by the new administration.
 One of our experienced immigration attorneys in North Carolina or Tustin, California may be able to help you find a pathway to permanent residency or even become an American citizen.
 Call us now.